nigel-m-m/site/nuxt/content/en/docs/patterns/florent/index.md

 Use a tailoring Ham or something rounded underneath to help you press the seam open whilst keeping the nice shape you just created.

 #### Top Stitching
-Depending on the style you want to achieve, you can top stitch all your seams (by machine of by hand).
+Depending on the style you want to achieve, you can top stitch all your seams (by machine or by hand).
 However, the front brim seam will be a bit tricky to do with the machine (but not impossible).
 Anyway, I put this here and won't remind you about it after each step, but basically, the process would be: Stitch, Iron, Top stitch, Repeat on the next step.

 ### Step 3: Optional: Join both side parts.